nopnop2002/esp-idf-video-streaming/README.md

 - Changed Network connection by example_connect to WiFi connection by handler.

 - Supported VideoStreaming format of UncompressedFormat.
- This allows you can use the Logitech C270.
+ This will allow you to use Logitech C270 and Microsoft LifeCam.
  Conversion from UVC_FRAME_FORMAT_YUYV to JPEG used [this](https://github.com/espressif/esp32-camera/blob/master/conversions/to_jpg.cpp).

 - Change from TCP transmission to HTTP transmission.